-In this chapter, we will present and briefly discuss some new trends in adhesion and fracture of soft materials.
+In this section, we will present and briefly discuss some new trends in adhesion and fracture of soft materials.
 Rather than listing the very large literature reporting novel soft materials with ever exciting new properties we will focus on three new concepts, which in our opinion deserve attention and couple polymer physics and mechanics.
-The first one is the use of labile bonds in solid materials, i.e. bonds that can be broken and reformed leading to self-healing properties and viscoelastic properties without permanent damage.
-The second concept is that of interpenetrated networks, also called double networks, where having cocontinuous networks in the material leads to tremendous increases in toughness.
-Finally the third concept is that of biomimetism for reversible adhesion.
-The investigation of the reversible adhesion of insects, lizards and other small animals has led to a wealth of new science inspired by the adhesive features occurring in nature.
+The first one is the use of labile bonds in solid materials, i.e. bonds that can

-7.1.
-Labile bonds in adhesion and fracture of soft materials
+7.1 Labile bonds in adhesion and fracture of soft materials